-Martha Maxwell-Doyle is PDE’s Senior Coastal Resiliency Manager.
+Martha Maxwell-Doyle is PDE’s Programs Director.
 In this role, she works with the science and engagement teams by managing Delaware Estuary Program projects that have received funding from the Bipartisan Infrastructure Law (BIL).

 Over more than 30 years, Maxwell-Doyle’s career has spanned numerous aspects of environmental protection, resource management, and climate risk mitigation.
 More recently, she held leadership roles in two National Estuary Programs — PDE and the Barnegat Bay Partnership and returned to PDE this year.
 Maxwell-Doyle has more than 25 years of emergency risk management and hazard mitigation experience.
 This background allows her to integrate applied climate science with local and regional resiliency.